m4xshen/hardtime.nvim/README.md

 - `max_count` (number): Maximum count of repeated key presses allowed within the `max_time` period.
 - `disable_mouse` (boolean): Disable mouse support.
 - `hint` (boolean): Enable hint messages for better commands.
+- `notification` (boolean): Enable notification messages for restricted and disabled keys.
 - `allow_different_key` (boolean): Allow different keys to reset the count.
 - `resetting_keys` (table of strings/table pair): Keys in what modes that reset the count.
 - `restricted_keys` (table of strings/table pair): Keys in what modes triggering the count mechanism.